 - What an Excellent Day – The Exorcist Maze is Finally Coming to Universal Studios Hollywood and Orlando for Halloween Horror Nights

 - Santa’s Village Opening Delayed Until at Least Summer 2015

-- Really unfortunate that it's come to this.
-A damn shame. https://t.co/C1AeOeY7Op about 19 hours ago from Twitter for iPhone ReplyRetweetFavorite
+- Can't wait to see you guys! https://t.co/uWW5lkAPIJ about 16 hours ago from Twitter for iPhone ReplyRetweetFavorite

 Follow TPA on Instagram